 2. Children of divorce find healing when they don’t dwell in the past

-Living and dwelling in the past is crippling.
-Rehashing the events of divorce undermine the healing and maturing process.
+Living and dwelling in the past are crippling.
+Rehashing the events of divorce undermines the healing and maturing process.
 It blocks our view of others’ needs and our ability to hear God’s voice about the future.
 It keeps us stuck.
 Children of divorce must find a new way to persevere.

 Philippians 3:13-14 NLT

-Reflecting now as an adult child of divorce, these are 8 helpful ways on how to help a child deal with divorce and get on the path toward healing for themselves and their child:
+Reflecting now, as an adult child of divorce, these are 8 helpful ways on how to help a child deal with divorce and get on the path toward healing.

-1.Talk with your child about the divorce – enter their world and ask open ended questions about how they feel.
-Let your child talk about the divorce without being defensive and without feeling guilty
+1.Talk with your child about the divorce enter their world and ask open-ended questions about how they feel.
+Let your child talk about the divorce without being defensive and without feeling guilty and encourage them.

 2. Avoid discussing, doing, or saying anything disparagingly about the other parent, regardless of the circumstances.